twolfson/twolfson.com/articles/subtle-anti-patterns.md

 If that does not seem like a lot, imagine those were 20 lines and you wound up going back and forth a lot.
 There is a large margin for error and debugging will also not be fun.

-This is not picking on `module.exports` definitions but it can be applied to some of those cases as well.

 ### How to make it better
 Your first thought is probably "objectify them into an array and iterate over that array".
 This is not bad for a first thought but as you will see in #2, it still does not fully hit the mark.